Delicate_FB.jpg

 “Posters have been a vital means of communication, and a familiar feature of our public spaces since the 19th century.
 Whether promoting products and services, exhibitions and performances, political causes or protests, they are compelling visual evidence of our social and cultural history.” — Victoria and Albert Museum

-My visual inspiration came from poster art that has a rich history covering subject matter from advertising to political protest.
+My visual inspiration came from the rich history of poster art that covers subject matter from advertising to political protest.
 For these posters there are three elements: equations and data, text, and portraits.
 The installation comes together in eight separate pieces that speak in simple terms to the stories and ideas surrounding the complex research into health science being done at Arizona State University.
 The posters are printed with archival pigmented inks and bits of watercolor.
-They are visual representations of Tim, the team he always nudged forward into the spotlight, the rudiments of their work and the community they serve.
-The retro palette is two shade of blue (representing trust) and two shades of green (representing renewal).
+They are visual representations of Tim, the team he always nudged forward into the spotlight, the rudiments of their work, and the community they serve.
+The retro palette consists of two shade of blue (representing trust) and two shades of green (representing renewal).

 If you take anything away from the artwork, I hope it is that the silhouettes and portraits represent talented, dedicated, knowledgeable people in the Arizona scientific community.
 They are our neighbors, friends, and family.
-They are serious and fun-loving.
 They apply math and science, the tools they’ve learned through years of committed study, to find patterns in hopes of answering the questions that make us healthier.